john-science/john-science.github.io/_drafts/2017-05-01-why-i-love-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
-They frequently end up being so much more unique and interesting than the average computer/video game.
-My theory is that modern, big budget games take huge teams to create: the 3D art department, the music team, advertising, acounting, HR, you name it.
-All that stuff gets between the creator and the idea.
+I frequently find they are a lot more unique and interesting than your typical computer/video game.
+My theory is that modern games have too many people between the creator(s) and the ideas: the 3D art department, the music team, advertising, acounting, HR, etcetera.

 <img src="/assets/images/text_games/text_games_rock_640.png"
 srcset="/assets/images/text_games/text_games_rock_800.png 800w,